twigmarine/nori-can/README.md

 ### Parse a string

+Turn a string message (one line) into a usable object that can be processed.
+`parseString(str)`

+Turn many lines in usabel objects.
+`processStringInput(strLines)`

+Turn many lines into parsed information.
 ```javascript
 const pgns = require('@canboat/pgns') // Third party definition file.
 const { cleanup, canboatGetInfo, parser } = require('nori-can')